Skip to main content

 The User Experience: Lazy Granting

-To avoid overwhelming users with a long list of permissions during installation, Worka uses a "lazy granting" model.
+To avoid overwhelming users with permissions, Worka uses lazy granting:

 This just-in-time permission model provides a better user experience while maintaining a high level of security and control.